Star in the Making: Lauren Bacall

 “I was this flat-chested, big-footed, lanky thing.”

-- About being a single child, about being Jewish:
+Her thoughts on being a single child and on being Jewish:

 “I don't think being the only child of a single parent helped.
 I was always a little unsteady in my self-belief.
 Then there was the Jewish thing.
 I love being Jewish, I have no problem with it at all.
 But it did become like a scar, with all these people saying you don't look it.”